mozilla/policy-templates/docs/index.md

 If you have disabled updates via `DisableAppUpdate` or disabled automatic updates via `AppAutoUpdate`, this policy has no effect.

+If you are having trouble getting the background task to run, verify your configuration with the ["Requirements to run" section in this support document](https://support.mozilla.org/en-US/kb/enable-background-updates-firefox-windows).

 **Compatibility:** Firefox 90 (Windows only)\
 **CCK2 Equivalent:** N/A\
 **Preferences Affected:** `app.update.background.enabled`